seriousm4x/kekw-as-a-service/README.md

 # KEKW as a service

-A lot of thing run "<i>as a service</i>" nowadays.
+A lot of things run "<i>as a service</i>" nowadays.
 So why not KEKW?

 ![](kekw.gif)